ya-fivehundred/quant-portfolio/data-architecture/virtual machine/README.md

 This directory contains the Python service deployed on a Google Compute Engine (GCE) virtual machine.
 Its purpose is to maintain a continuous data pipeline between the **Polygon.io WebSocket API** and **Google Pub/Sub**, ensuring real-time (or delayed) stock market data is streamed and made available for downstream analytics in BigQuery and Looker.

-The service is designed to run 24/7 on a lightweight Debian VM, using `systemd` for automatic startup and recovery.
+The service is designed to run without interuption on a lightweight Debian VM, using `systemd` for automatic startup and recovery.
+A scheduled cloud run function has been added to shutdown the VM during the weekend, when markets are closed.

 ---